Alter Ego Doctrine

 In business law, the alter ego doctrine is often used as justification for piercing the corporate veil and assigning personal liability upon a business owner.
 This happens when a judge finds that there is not sufficient separation between the owner and the business entity.
 In these cases, the company is not its own entity but merely the alter ego of the owner.

-Corporations and LLCs are separate entities from their owners.
+Both a corporation and a limited liability company (LLC) are separate entities from their owners.
 In the eyes of the law, they are treated as distinct from their owners, able to enter into contracts, own assets, conduct business, sue and be sued, etc. Recent Supreme Court cases have even asserted that corporations have freedom of speech rights, just as a person does.

 When a lawsuit is brought against a corporation or LLC, the company’s owners are protected from personal liability.
 They are shielded, in legal terms, by the corporate veil, which stands between themselves and the entity they control.
 This protection is known as limited liability.
 It is what stops a business owner from losing their home and other personal assets in order to satisfy a lawsuit.